myersm0/talon-organteq/README.md

 - Install [Talon Voice](https://talonvoice.com/)
 - Install [talon-community](https://github.com/talonhub/community)
 - Install Modartt's [Organteq 2](https://www.modartt.com/organteq_overview), and launch it with JSON-RPC server enabled
-  - on Mac, this can be launched from the terminal via `/Applications/Organteq\ 2/Organteq\ 2.app/Contents/MacOS/Organteq\ 2 --serve`
 - You must have `curl` available in your system PATH

 ### Installation